FatulM/shamsi_date/README.md

 ```
 Month and day has default value of `1` if you don't specify them, so `Jalali(year, month)` is equivalent to `Jalali(year, month, 1)` and `Gregorian(year)` is equivalent to `Gregorian(year, 1, 1)`.

 Constructor arguments should be non-null or exception will be thrown immediately.
 This ensures objects being in valid state when created.
 So year, month and day are always non-null.
 Almost all methods, operators, constructors and factories should have non-null arguments and they will return non-null objects.
 For example year, month and day getters will return non-null results.
-The only exception for methods which can accept null arguments are methods with optional arguments like `add(...)` and `copy(...)`.
+The only exception for methods which can accept null arguments are methods with optional arguments like `add(...)` and `copy(...)`. **in nullsafe version:** nullable and non-nullable argument and return types are checked statically.

 All created date instances are valid.
 When creating a date instance either by using constructors and factories or by using methods and operators on an existing date instance, if the new date is invalid (by it's month or day being out of range) or it is out of computable range, a [DateException][] exception is thrown.
 So if you think the new date instance can become invalid or out of range you should soround it with try-catch and catching `DateException`.
 Minimum computable date is `Gregorian(560,3,20)` or equivalently `Jalali(-61,1,1)` and Maximum computable date is `Gregorian(3798,12,31)` or equivalently `Jalali(3177,10,11)`.
 For example: